 Reflect on your interview performance for opportunities to improve.

 Case method interviews

-This type of interviewing is typically found in consulting companies, but it is now spreading into financial services and banking.
-Initially, you are presented with a hypothetical industry-related problem.
-There is no right answer; instead, the interviewer is evaluating your problem solving, analytical reasoning, and interpersonal skills.
-This type of interviewing can be daunting and intense, but with preparation you can participate in a case method interview with the utmost confidence.
-Refer to the Case Interviewing Guide for more information.
+Case interviews are typically used by consulting companies but are spreading to other industries.
+In a case interview, you are presented with a hypothetical, industry-related problem to address.
+There is no right answer; instead, the interviewer is evaluating your problem-solving, analytical reasoning, and interpersonal skills.
+This type of interview can be daunting and intense, but with preparation you can participate in a case method interview with the utmost confidence.

 Task/testing method interviews